The Seljuk Han of Anatolia

 The courtyard has two different sets of side aisles.
 The aisle to the west houses 4 covered cell-like rooms which were probably used for the storage of goods, while the eastern side of the courtyard contains an open arcade of 6 open cells, probably for the stabling of animals.

-Dr. Ayşil Tükel Yavuz believes that the covered section of the han was not constructed of semi-circular arches, but were comprised of pierced walls for air circulation and decoration.
+Dr. Ayşil Tükel Yavuz believes that the covered section of the han was not constructed of semi-circular arches, but was comprised of pierced walls for air circulation and decoration.

 DECORATION